Justin Labonte: NASCAR

 In 1999, Labonte began sharing the No. 44 Chevrolet Monte Carlo with his father in the Busch Series.
-Qualifying nine times, he had a best finish of 14th at Myrtle Beach Speedway.
+Qualifying nine times, he had a best finish of fourteenth at Myrtle Beach Speedway.
 He ran more races in 2000, his best finish a 20th at Nashville Speedway USA.
 He also made three starts in the ARCA series, posting two top-five finishes.
 In 2001, he ran a limited ARCA schedule, making five starts, including a race at Nashville Superspeedway, where he led 70 laps.

 Labonte began running late model stock series in 2002 at Caraway Speedway.
 In his first season at the track, he won one feature event and had ten top-tens in twelve starts.
 He followed that up by winning the track championship the next season.
 Labonte also returned to the Busch Series in 2002, attempting but failing to qualify for three races in the No. 04 Dodge for Cunningham Motorsports.
 He made his first start in three years in 2003, starting 23rd and finishing 29th at Michigan International Speedway in the No. 06 Dodge Intrepid for Cunningham Motorsports.

 Labonte competing at Texas in 2005.

 In 2004, Labonte announced he would make a limited run in the Busch Series that season in the No. 44 car owned by his father and sponsored by the United States Coast Guard.
 At the Twister 300, Labonte passed Mike Wallace on the last lap, after Wallace ran out of gas, to win his first career race.
 Out of seventeen starts that season, it was his only top-ten, but finished 35th in points.
 For 2005, Labonte's team merged with Haas CNC Racing, and he posted two top-tens and finished seventeenth in points.
 At the end of the season, he was released from his contract.
 He ran his only Busch race of 2006 at Memphis Motorsports Park in the No. 5 for Hendrick Motorsports, finishing 22nd.
 He also made his Craftsman Truck Series debut at Texas Motor Speedway, driving the No. 24 Bill Davis Racing Toyota Tundra to a 22nd finish place finish.
 He most recently raced in the Craftsman Truck Series in 2007 driving Michael Waltrip's No. 00 Toyota Tundra.
-He finished 27th at O'Reilly Raceway Park, followed by a 12th-place finish at Martinsville.
+He finished 27th at O'Reilly Raceway Park, followed by a twelfth-place finish at Martinsville.